kavia-common/tic-tac-toe-classic-143935-143949/tic_tac_toe_frontend/README.md

 This sample shows the definition of a multiproject Android application implemented using Kotlin 2.0.21 source code.
 The project is the result of reproducing the project produced by the `gradle init` command in Gradle 8.9 as an Android project.

+Environment used and recommended for reliable builds:
+- Gradle Wrapper: 8.8 (configured in gradle-wrapper.properties)
+- JDK: 17 (configured in settings.gradle.dcl)
+- Declarative Android ecosystem plugin: 0.1.40 (compatible with Gradle 8.8)

 To build the project without running, use:

 ```shell